 - SEO PAGE TITLE - In the SEO title box you will see the default fields, usually page title and site name.
 Remove these.

 - The page title should be up to 50 characters including the spaces.
 It should describe what's on the page.
 Getting this accurate is very important for your pages ranking in search.

 - SLUG - Please do not change this as it's an internal item and has no effect on SEO, but can break the pages internal links

-- META DESCRIPTIUON - This is your sales pitch and does not affect ranking, but it has a huge effect on whether the user clicks on your link.
+- META DESCRIPTION - This is your sales pitch and does not affect ranking, but it has a huge effect on whether the user clicks on your link.